icyleaf/totem/README.md

 #### Use redis

-It dependency [redis](https://github.com/stefanwille/crystal-redis) shard.
-Install is before use.
+It dependency [crystal-redis](https://github.com/stefanwille/crystal-redis) shard.
+Install it before use.

 ```crystal
 require "totem"